aele1401/Red_vs_Blue-Project/Reports/Readme.md

             * Consider a website that allows users to download reports through a URL parameter: `http://example.com/download?file=report.pdf`
             * If the application doesn’t validate or sanitize the input properly, an attacker could modify the URL: `http://example.com/download?file=../../../etc/passwd`
             * In this case, the attacker can access the `/etc/passwd` file (on Linux systems), which contains user account information, including encrypted passwords, thereby potentially gaining further access to the system.
-    * Hashed & Salted Passwords: A salt is a random string added to a password before hashing it.
+    * **Hashed & Salted Passwords**: A salt is a random string added to a password before hashing it.
 This process ensures that even if two users have the same password, their hashes will be different, making it much harder for attackers to use precomputed hash tables (such as rainbow tables) to crack passwords.
         - Impact:
             * Password Hash Reuse: Without salts, identical passwords will produce identical hashes.
 If multiple users have the same password, all their hashes will be identical in the database, allowing an attacker to crack one and immediately know the passwords for all users with the same hash.
             * Rainbow Table Attacks: Rainbow tables are precomputed tables of common passwords and their corresponding hash values.
 If a database uses unsalted passwords, an attacker can simply compare the password hashes to those in the rainbow table to quickly reverse the hash back into the original password.